 8. Sleek Man Bun

-Can’t go wrong with a classic!
+You can’t go wrong with a classic!
 Great for appearing well-groomed during more formal or corporate settings, we love a sleek man bun or knot on short or shaven sides.
 We don’t suggest attempting this look if your back and sides are spiking.

 11. Top Knot

 Another classic go-to while hair is growing out is the baby topknot.
-All you have to do is brush the top back into a small ponytail and leave the last loop tucked into the elastic and not completely pulled through.
+You must brush the top back into a small ponytail and leave the last loop tucked into the elastic and not completely pulled through.